lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: justify

-    The value of nb2 can be specified externally by using *-var* keyword from the
+    The value of nb2 can be specified externally by using *-var* keyword.
+In the terminal, call LAMMPS using:
-    terminal:

 ..  code-block:: bash